Tamagochy

 I will admit I was scared to go to a country I had never been to, where there would be some culture shock and where I could personally experience some adversity.
 I went down there blindly, only knowing one person, Bobby Marko.
 I knew I was going to serve a loving and gracious God, so with that instilled in me, everything was going to be just fine.

-If there was one thing that can influence/inspire others to lend a hand and support the street kids of Guatemala, I would say that the severe dependence on drugs is the most motivating factor.
+If there were one thing that can influence/inspire others to lend a hand and support the street kids of Guatemala, I would say that the severe dependence on drugs is the most motivating factor.
 Now don’t get me wrong, not all hope is lost, there are some children who, with guidance, find a way out of the addiction, but the lack of guidance and love is what is keeping the other kids on the street.

 A Moment of Applause Fills the Soul